Timoyaj/Jumia-web-scrapping-with-R/README.md

 # Jumia-web-scrapping-with-R
-This project is demostrates how to scrap data from the web using R and  storing in mysql databaase
+This project demonstrates how to scrap data from the web using R and  store in MySQL database